wprender/cloudbreak-docs/docs/azure_pre_prov.md

 ## Next steps

 After these prerequisites are done you can move on to create clusters on the [UI](azure_cb_ui.md) or with the [Shell](azure_cb_shell.md).

+> **IMPORTANT:** Make sure that your cloud account can launch instances using the new Azure ARM *(a.k.a.
+V2) API and you have sufficient qouta (CPU, network, etc) for the requested cluster size.